 US National Debt Surpasses $38 Trillion Amid Rising Deficits and Interest Costs

-Treasury data shows that the national debt has climbed steadily over the last two years: $34 trillion in January 2024, $35 trillion in July 2024, $36 trillion in November 2024, $37 trillion in August 2025, and now $38 trillion in October 2025.
-This trajectory illustrates the fastest single-year accumulation of $1 trillion outside of the emergency spending measures during the COVID-19 pandemic.
+The national debt has steadily increased in the last couple of years: it was $34 trillion in January 2024, $35 trillion in July 2024, $36 trillion in November 2024, $37 trillion in August 2025, and now $38 trillion in October 2025.
+In fact, aside from the huge emergency spending during the COVID-19 pandemic, this is the fastest that $1 trillion has been added to the debt in a single year.

 The Role of Interest Costs

-Interest expenses on the national debt are becoming a critical concern for the federal budget.
-Michael A. Peterson, CEO of the Peter G. Peterson Foundation, highlighted that servicing the debt has cost the United States around $4 trillion over the past decade and is projected to reach $14 trillion over the next ten years.
-Rising interest payments crowd out essential public and private investments, potentially slowing economic growth and impacting Americans across all income levels.
+The amount the government has to pay in interest on the debt is a big problem for the budget.
+Michael A. Peterson, head of the Peter G. Peterson Foundation, says the US has paid about $4 trillion in interest over the last ten years, and is expected to pay $14 trillion over the next ten.
+These rising interest payments take money away from important government and business investments, potentially slowing the economy and impacting people of all incomes.

-The nonpartisan Congressional Budget Office (CBO) projects that interest payments will rise from $1 trillion this year to $1.8 trillion by 2035.
-This increase will consume a larger share of federal resources, leaving less available for other priorities such as education, infrastructure, and research.
+The non-partisan Congressional Budget Office (CBO) estimates that interest payments will go from $1 trillion this year to $1.8 trillion by 12035.
+This will use up a bigger part of the federal budget, so there will be less money for things like schools, roads, and scientific research.

 Federal Deficit and Budget Outlook